 Partners have equal decision-making power (unless otherwise specified in the partnership agreement).
 Most decisions are made jointly, so you sometimes have to compromise.

-To avoid this issue, some partners decide to allow each individual partner have the sole authority to make decisions on behalf of the partnership on specific subjects (e.g. hiring; borrowing money).
+Some partners decide to allow each partner to have the sole authority to make decisions on behalf of the partnership regarding loans, purchases, or hiring.
+You can specify these abilities in your partnership agreement document to avoid confusing power dynamics.

 3. Potential for Conflict